HawiCaesar/scrim-pollyglot/README.md

     - Ability to correct
     - Add AI generated images
 - Handle errors
-- Deploy (with API key hidden) ✅ parially.
-No key visible on github
+- Deploy (with API key hidden) No key visible on github ✅

 Head over to https://vitejs.dev/ to learn more about configuring vite
 ## About Scrimba